wallstersson/ukth-appinn-containerapps-orderapi/docs/solution1.md

   <br>

 ## Create a resource group
-Let's start by setting a unique name variable that we will use for creating Azure resources in this demo, and a resource group for those resources to reside in.
+We will start by setting a unique name variable that we will use for creating Azure resources used in this challange, and a resource group for those resources to reside in.
 Select a location for the resource group.

 <details>
-  <summary>Azure CLI</summary>
+  <summary>Azure CLI using Bash</summary>

 ```shell
 # Generate a random name